List of vans

 This page lists vans currently in production (as of 2013) as well as past models.
-The list includes minivans, passenger vans and cargo vans.
+Unlike a pickup truck, The list includes minivans, passenger vans and cargo vans.

 Note: Many of the vehicles (both current and past) are related to other vehicles in the list.
 A vehicle listed as a 'past model' may still be in production in an updated form under a different name, it may be listed under that name in the 'currently in production' section.
 Also, some vehicles are sold under different marques in different geographical locations, therefore some vehicles may be listed more than once but usually link to the same page.
 Different states may also classify vehicles differently.
 What may be considered a van in one state, may not in another state.
 Example; The Dacia Lodgy is known as the Nissan Lodgy in the Philippines.